-Everybody knows that reading is extremely important.
+Everyone knows that reading is important.
 However, we’ve all heard our kids say, “I don’t want to read.
 I just want to play!”
-Two of the most common questions I hear from parents are:
+Parents commonly wonder:

-- How do you get your to child to read?
+- How can I encourage my child to read?

-- How do you get your child to LIKE reading?
+- How can I get my child to LIKE reading?

 This post is part of a series dedicated to teaching kids how to read Chinese, although many principles apply to other languages.